earezza/Genomics-Pipelines/DownstreamAnalysis/DifferentialGeneExpression/README.md

-## Downstream Analysis: Differential Gene Expression
+## Downstream Analysis: Differential Binding Sites and Gene Expression

 These pipelines and tools are performed in R. Packages which may be required can be found in the provided <strong>Renv_packages.txt</strong> file.